bdureau/RocketMotorPIDGimbal/README.md

 <img src="/photos/motor_gimbal2.jpg" width="49%">

-I am using the Arduino PID library and a 3D printer to print the gimbal
+I am using the Arduino PID library an STM32F103C board (you can use an arduino Nano) and a 3D printer to print the 24mm motor gimbal